danatrace/tools/site/codelabs/setup-sandbox-poc.md

 Welcome to the Dynatrace POC-Sandbox.
 The POC-Sandbox is a hands on environment meant to demonstrate the ease of use of the Dynatrace Platform.
+The POC-Sandbox infrastructure consists of
+* a Kubernetes Cluster with 3 Nodes
+* a Shell Instance that can connect to the cluster and perform kubectl commands
+* Example apps that can be deployed to the cluster

 ## Connect to POC-Sandbox Shell Instance
+Duration: 5
 #### Download the key-pair file that is attached to the Sandbox creation completion email

 <table style="width:100%;">